 The following chart gives an overview over the current possible options to simulate motion in SimScale:

 Wall Boundary Condition

 Under the Boundary conditions > Wall, you can choose between different options, such as moving wall and rotating wall.

 Moving wall can be applied for flat surfaces which has a movement that translates.
 You would choose this, for e.g. when you want to simulate a vehicle driving on a street:

 B) Rotating Wall

 Rotating walls can be applied to cylindrical surfaces which rotate:

-Rotating zones can be found under advanced concepts.
+Rotating zones can be found under Advanced concepts.
 Here you can choose between AMI and MRF.
-For transient simulations you need to select AMI and for steady state MRF.
-This document provides more technical background regarding rotating zones.
+For transient simulations, you need to select AMI and for steady-state MRF.
+This document provides a more technical background regarding rotating zones.

 You normally need a rotating zone for simulating pumps, turbines or fans.

 Arbitrary Mesh Interface (AMI) rotating zone simulations are fully transient and, therefore, are computationally much more expensive than MRF.
 They take all transient effects into account and are usually sensitive to the time step length.